 The area has a wealth of environmental assets ranging from international and national status, to those of local importance.
 These must be safeguarded and enhanced for the benefit of current and future generations.
 Many of Norfolk's natural habitats have been lost and fragmented with once extensive areas of habitats reduced to small remnants isolated from each other and surrounded by relatively inhospitable land uses, reducing biodiversity and increasing vulnerability.

 Figure 11: Norfolk's current GI assets.
 2017

-74 The definition of GI is set out in the Natural England document GI Guidance http://publications.naturalengland.org.uk/file/94026 In terms of the NSPF it includes 'blue infrastructure' ie water environments - rivers, lakes, ponds etc.
+http://publications.naturalengland.org.uk/file/94026 In terms of the NSPF it includes 'blue infrastructure' ie water environments - rivers, lakes, ponds etc.